Watchmaker Glossary

 Regulating parts

-Set of parts comprising the regulating organs (balance-spring) and the escapement.
+Set of parts including the regulating organs (spring balance) and the escapement.

 During

-Part of the pocket watch that receives the winding crown and the ring that allows it to be hung; the invention of the pendant crown, which eliminated the separate winding key, was the work of Thomas Perst in 1820 and was improved by Louis Audemars in 1838, but it is Adrien Philippe who is responsible for the current system of winding, perfected in 1842.
+Part of the pocket watch which receives the winding crown and the ring which allows it to be hung; the invention of the pendant winder, which eliminated the separate winding key, was the work of Thomas Perst, in 1820, and was improved by Louis Audemars in 1838, but it is Adrien Philippe who we owe the current system of winding, developed in 1842.

 Pendulum

-This name, formerly reserved for timepieces regulated by a pendulum, now applies, whatever the particularities of the clockwork mechanism, to any large-volume timepiece intended to be placed or hung.
+This name, formerly reserved for timepieces regulated by a pendulum, now applies, whatever the particularities of the clock mechanism, to any timepiece of large volume intended to be placed or hung.

-Pendulum made up of several rods of different metals (steel and brass) whose thermal coefficient of expansion keeps the length of the oscillator constant despite variations in temperature.
+Pendulum made of several rods of different metals (steel and brass) whose thermal coefficient of expansion makes it possible to maintain the length of the oscillator at a constant level despite variations in temperature.

 Mercury or Graham pendulum